Megan Tobias Neely. “Fit To Be King: How Patrimonialism on Wall Street Leads to Inequality.” Socio-Economic Review, forthcoming.

 Christine Williams and Megan Tobias Neely.
+2018.
 “Feminism and the New Economy.”
 Gender Reckonings: New Social Theory and Research.
 Edited by James W. Messerschmidt, Patricia Yancey Martin, Michael A. Messner, and Raewyn Connell.
-New York University Press, forthcoming.
+New York: New York University Press.

 Megan Tobias Neely.
 2017.
 Book review of Capital without Borders: Wealth Managers and the One Percent.
 By Brooke Harrington.
 New Labor Forum 26(3): 95–98.